 Catholic Schools Collaborative is located in Los Angeles, CA. The organization was established in 2014.
 According to its NTEE Classification (X99) the organization is classified as: Religion-Related N.E.C., under the broad grouping of Religion-Related and related organizations.
+As of 06/2024, Catholic Schools Collaborative employed 2 individuals.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
 Catholic Schools Collaborative is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 06/2022, Catholic Schools Collaborative generated $1.9m in total revenue.
-This organization has experienced exceptional growth, as over the past 7 years, it has increased revenue by an average of 10.8% each year .
-All expenses for the organization totaled $1.7m during the year ending 06/2022.
+For the year ending 06/2024, Catholic Schools Collaborative generated $1.5m in total revenue.
+This represents relatively stable growth, over the past 9 years the organization has increased revenue by an average of 5.6% each year.
+All expenses for the organization totaled $1.4m during the year ending 06/2024.
 You can explore the organizations financials more deeply in the financial statements section below.

 Since 2016, Catholic Schools Collaborative has awarded 11 individual grants totaling $404,982.
 If you would like to learn more about the grant giving history of this organization, scroll down to the grant profile section of this page.